WICG/local-font-access/README.md

  * Allow multiple levels of privacy preservation; e.g. full access for "trusted" sites and degraded access for untrusted scenarios
  * Reflect local font access state in the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)
  * Provide the ability to uniquely identify a specific font in the case of conflicting names (e.g. Web Font aliases vs. local PostScript font names)
+ * Enable access to all [browser-allowed font tables](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) (may vary per browser)
+ * Enable a memory efficient implementation, avoiding leaks and copies by design
+ * Shield applications from unnecessary complexity by requiring that browser implementations produce valid OpenType data in the returned tables
  * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Feature Policy](https://wicg.github.io/feature-policy) spec
- * Re-use Web Font types and interfaces to the greatest extent possible
  * Sort any result list by font name to reduce possible fingerprinting entropy bits; e.g. .query() returns an iterator which will be sorted by Unicode code point given font names

 #### Possible/Future Goals

  * Direct access to localized font names (can be done via table API)
- * Easy identification of [variable](https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts/) and color ([COLR](https://docs.microsoft.com/en-us/typography/opentype/spec/colr), [CBDT](https://docs.microsoft.com/en-us/typography/opentype/spec/cbdt), [sbix](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6sbix.html)) fonts (can be done via table API)
+ * Access to font tables for web (network-loaded) fonts
  * Registration of new font families (extensibility)
  * Additional metadata available during enumeration (ascender, descender, baseline, x-height, etc.).
 Will require feedback from developers; can be determined using via the [font-table-access API](https://github.com/inexorabletash/font-table-access) even if not exposed during enumeration.
  * Signals when system font configuration changes (fonts added/removed); some designers work with tools that swap font portfolios at the system level
- * Provide access to named instances and subfamilies (e.g. "semibold", "light") ?
+ * Provide access to named instances and subfamilies (e.g. "semibold", "light")

 ### Non-goals